What happens to the dipole moment of a magnet?

 Magnetic Materials are classified into three types:

-- Diamagnetic- whose χ (magnetic susceptibility of the material) is having negative value and small
+- Diamagnetic- whose χ (magnetic sensitivity of the material) is having negative value and small

 - Paramagnetic- for this the χ is positive and small